NCBI-Hackathons/CapNetProtStruct/README.md

 ### Testing data
 - CNPSP: There are two sets of testing data: 513 PDB files from Cb513 and 272 PDB files from CullPDB.
 All PDB files were pre-proceed into the data format as training data.
 - CNPDP: The testing data set is manually generated.
 We test oue model using 2 labeled images.
 - CNPDP 2.0: The testing data set is manually generated.
-We test oue model using yyy labeled images.
+We test oue model using 50 labeled files.
 ### Validation data
 - CNPSP: There are 256 PDB files from CullPDB we can use to validate our Capsule networks.